DaviddeO/lissajous/README.md

 # Lissajous figures

-This resrouce looks at combining A-Level Maths and Further Maths with engineering applications.
+This resource looks at combining A-Level Maths and Further Maths with engineering applications.

 Specifically, this resource explores how sinusoids and parametric equations are used to describe Lissajous figures, and how these figures have applications in material surface heat treatments.